spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 Deploy AWS EKS via a Jenkins job using terraform.
 The idea here is to easily deploy EKS to AWS, specifying some settings via pipeline parameters.

-`eksctl` has now come along since I wrote this repo, and that is now my preferred way of deploying EKS.
+`eksctl` has now come along since I wrote this repo, and that is a simpler way of deploying EKS.
 Thus I created an `eksctl` based deployment [here](https://github.com/spicysomtam/jenkins-deploy-eks-via-eksctl) .

-I am still maintaining this repo, but have moved most of the docs to my `eksctl` repo (to save duplication).
+I am still maintaining this repo, but have moved most of the docs to the `eksctl` repo to save duplication.

 ## Use of EC2 instances via node groups